schollz/tapedeck/README.md

 ![moonraker](https://user-images.githubusercontent.com/6550035/149668537-202958bc-c680-4880-a8a2-d104cc9e15dd.png)

-this is a tape deck emulator - providing four stages of effects: 1) tape bias/saturation, 2) tape distortion, 3) wow/flutter, 4) filtering.
+this is a tape deck emulator - providing four stages of effects:

+1) tape bias/saturation
+2) tape distortion
+3) wow / flutter
+4) low-pass / high-pass filtering

-this script is built off the shoulders of many extraordinary feats of ingenuity - this norns engine combines the incredible plugins ported by Mads Kjeldgaard (@madskjeldgaard) ([portedplugins](https://github.com/madskjeldgaard/portedplugins)) which are ported from [Jatin Chowdhury's ChowDSP-VCV-rack project](https://github.com/jatinchowdhury18/ChowDSP-VCV).
+this script is built off the shoulders of many extraordinary feats of ingenuity - this norns engine combines the incredible plugins ported by Mads Kjeldgaard (@madskjeldgaard) ([portedplugins](https://github.com/madskjeldgaard/portedplugins)) which are ported from [Jatin Chowdhury's ChowDSP-VCV-rack project](https://github.com/jatinchowdhury18/ChowDSP-VCV). the key here is Jatin Chowdhury's [open-source code for physical modeling of tape machines](https://github.com/jatinchowdhury18/AnalogTapeModel), which is beautifully detailed [in this paper](dafx2019.bcu.ac.uk/papers/DAFx2019_paper_3.pdf).

+a demo (best used with headphones, tape fx begin around 10 seconds):

 https://vimeo.com/666500841